Annamaiah28/Text-Generation-using-GPT-2-and-TensorFlow/README.md

 tokenizer.save_pretrained("gpt2_tokenizer")
 ```
 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## Acknowledgements
-Thanks to Hugging Face for providing the Transformers library.
+- Thanks to [Hugging Face](https://huggingface.co/) for providing the Transformers library.
+- Thanks to [OpenAI](https://openai.com/) for developing the GPT-2 model.

 Thanks to OpenAI for developing the GPT-2 model.